-We have audited the financial statements of KABUHAYAN SA GANAP NA KASARINLAN CREDIT AND SAVINGS COOPERATIVE (Kasagana-Ka or K-Coop), which comprise the statement of financial condition as at December 31, 2022, and the statement of operations, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of KABUHAYAN SA GANAP NA KASARINLAN CREDIT AND SAVINGS COOPERATIVE (Kasagana-Ka or K-Coop), which comprise the statements of financial condition as at December 31, 2023 and 2022, and the statements of operations, statements of changes in equity and statements of cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of KABUHAYAN SA GANAP NA KASARINLAN CREDIT AND SAVINGS COOPERATIVE (Kasagana-Ka or K-Coop) as at December 31, 2022, and of its financial performance and its cash flows for the year then ended in accordance with Philippine Financial Reporting Framework for Cooperatives.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of KABUHAYAN SA GANAP NA KASARINLAN CREDIT AND SAVINGS COOPERATIVE (Kasagana-Ka or K-Coop) as at December 31, 2023 and 2022, and of its financial performance and its cash flows for the years then ended in accordance with Philippine Financial Reporting Framework for Cooperatives.